Humphrey Paget

 Thomas Humphrey Paget OBE (13 August 1893 – 30 April 1974) was an English medal and coin designer and modeller.

 Paget's designs are indicated by the initials 'HP'.

 Paget was first approached by the Royal Mint in 1936 after the accession of King Edward VIII.
 Paget's recommendation had come via his earlier design for the obverse of a medal featuring the then-Prince of Wales.
 After some controversy regarding the direction the monarch was to face on the coinage (it had been tradition for each successive monarch to face in the opposite direction to the predecessor, but the King felt that the features of his left were better than his right), Paget's work was approved in two slightly differing designs: one for silver and another for non-silver.
 However, Edward's abdication meant that, apart from a few trial pieces, Paget's designs never reached the minting stage.
 Some did find their way out of the mint for testing purposes, and as such have become amongst the rarest and most collectable pieces of all sterling coinage.

 A measure of the success of the Edward portrait can be seen in the fact that Paget alone was commissioned to design George VI's effigy in 1937.
 He is the only artist to have a second obverse design approved for use in sterling coinage in the 20th century.
-The portrait of George VI has since been described as "the classic coinage head of the 20th century".
+This portrait was also adapted for use in the UK's definitive postage stamp issues, and has since been described as "the classic coinage head of the 20th century".

 Although principally known as an obverse designer, Paget carried out some work for reverses, including, most famously, a design featuring the Elizabethan galleon the Golden Hind.
-Originally intended for the halfcrown, it was adopted for the halfpenny in 1937 where it remained until it was withdrawn in 1969 (in readiness for decimalization in 1971).
+Originally intended for the halfcrown, it was adopted for the halfpenny in 1937 where it remained until it was withdrawn in 1969 (in readiness for decimalisation in 1971).